danielyx-z/songscription-fullstack-takehome/README.md

  - One thing I would've done different with more time (really, more credits) is structuring the database better.
 Notably, .mid songs would definitely go in a storage bucket rather than be saved directly in a table.

  - I'm most proud of the UX when searching for songs!
 I looked to Musescore for inspiration, and so theres both the option to search for user-uploaded songs but also public songs, allowing users to get recommendations for new songs to try playing.
+Pagination is specifically added to answer the question "What does the catalogue feel like with 0 items?
+With 3?
+With 300?"

 Run with: `npm run dev`